-Additionally there is an option to select what push category your message falls under.
+Additionally, there is an option to select what push category your message falls under.
 Each category allows users to set up default action and a list of buttons for your message.
-Read this guide for more information about push categories.
+Read our dedicated guide for more information about push categories.

 Safari push icon